 JBL Boom Box Vs UE HYPERBOOM

-And neck very faint differences at maximum volume that’s where you can hear each other’s audio signature.
+And neck very faint differences at a maximum volume that’s where you can hear each other’s audio signature.

-So in singers voices not muddy but just a bit warmer with the hyper boom there’s still tons of bass here but the audio characteristic going it’s slightly higher.
+So in singers’ voices not muddy but just a bit warmer with the hyper boom, there’s still tons of bass here but the audio characteristic going it’s slightly higher.

-And it sounds to cut through the air crisper and further reaching.
+And it sounds to cut through the air crisper and further reach.
 It’s simply not as warm.
 Between the two one is not better than the other it’s just simply a matter of preference.

 Sub-base of Both Speakers